Spirals-Team/librepair-experiments/README.md

 The structure of the repository is as follows:
 * Branch `master` contains the `builds` folder and the documentation of this repository;
 * The `builds` folder contains a specific JSON file obtained using the Travis CI API for every Travis CI build failure related to Java programs that use Maven as building tool;
+* The `jobs` folder contains a subfolder for every build and each of them contains as many JSON files (obtained using the Travis CI API) as the number of jobs associated with that build;
 * For each of these failing builds, there is a specific branch with all the information related to the building of the project, bug reproduction, failing tests and repair attempts.

 More details about every entry listed above will be provided in the subsequent sections.